Explore New Song Brass Lessons

 Brass Lesson Options

-Private lessons offer a personalized learning environment where students can focus on their chosen instrument, developing their skills with one-on-one guidance from their instructor.
-Each brass instrument presents unique challenges, and NSSOTA’s professional teachers create individualized lesson plans to address these needs, ensuring students build a strong foundation in both technique and music theory.
+Private lessons offer a personalized learning environment where students can focus on their chosen instrument.
+In addition, private lessons allow students to develop their skills with one-on-one guidance from their instructor.
+Each brass instrument presents unique challenges, and NSSOTA’s professional teachers create individualized lesson plans to address these needs.
+Our goal: to ensure students build a strong foundation in both technique and music theory.

 Tuba

 As the largest and lowest-pitched brass instrument, the tuba provides the deep, foundational bass line in ensembles and orchestras.
-Learning to play the tuba at NSSOTA involves mastering proper breath support, posture, and finger technique to navigate its large size and low range.
-Instructors focus on reading bass clef (as the tuba’s music is typically written in this format) and teach students how to develop the strength and control needed to produce clear, rich tones.
+Learning to play the tuba involves mastering proper breath support, posture, and finger technique.
+Students focus on reading bass clef as the tuba’s music is typically written in this format.
+Additionally, NSSOTA instructors will teach students how to develop the strength and control needed to produce clear, rich tones.
+In the end, resulting in fun, engaging lessons.

 French Horn

 The French horn is known for its circular shape and warm, mellow tone.
 It requires precise embouchure and control due to its intricate tubing and higher range.
-Instructors guide students through the complexities of hand positioning in the bell and breathing techniques to create smooth transitions between notes.
-French horn players will learn to read treble clef and develop a solid understanding of pitch accuracy, which is essential for playing in tune with other instruments.
+Accordingly, NSSOTA instructors guide students through the complexities of learning the horn.
+Example, students will practice hand positioning in the bell and breathing techniques to create smooth transitions between notes.
+French horn players will learn to read treble clef.
+Finally, horn lessons will allow students to develop a solid understanding of pitch accuracy.
+Allowing them to play solo or with groups – with rich in-tune tonality.

 Trombone

-The trombone is distinct among brass instruments because of its sliding valve mechanism, which allows players to adjust pitch by moving the slide to different positions.
-Learning the trombone involves developing a strong sense of ear training to hit the correct pitch, as there are no defined “valve positions” like other brass instruments.
-NSSOTA’s instructors focus on slide technique, intonation, and music phrasing.
-Trombone students will learn to read both bass and tenor clefs, depending on the music they are performing, and they will explore both classical and contemporary repertoire.
+The trombone is distinct among brass instruments because of its sliding valve mechanism.
+Specifically, the sliding valve allows players to adjust pitch by moving the slide to different positions.
+Consequently, learning the trombone involves developing a strong sense of pitch.
+Namely, ear training.
+This allows players to hit the correct pitch, as the trombone has no defined “valve positions” like other brass instruments.
+Hence, NSSOTA’s instructors help students focus on these key trombone skills: slide technique, intonation, and music phrasing.
+Finally, trombone students will learn to read both bass and tenor clefs as they explore classical and contemporary repertoire.

 Trumpet

 The trumpet is the smallest and highest-pitched brass instrument, known for its bright, clear sound.
 Trumpet lessons at NSSOTA emphasize developing strong embouchure control, finger dexterity for the valves, and breath management.
-Instructors work with students to achieve clean articulation and smooth transitions between notes.
-Trumpet students will learn to read treble clef and will explore a wide range of musical genres, from classical to jazz to contemporary music.
+The trumpet requires students to learn to read treble clef.
+Equipped with this skill, instructors work with students to acquire a range of ways to sonically play the trumpet.
+Overall, trumpet students will explore a wide range of classical, jazz and contemporary music.

 Euphonium